ukwa/ukwa-pywb/docs/deployment.md

 ## UKWA Production Deployment

+All 'official' deployments are run in Docker Swarm stacks, and `ukwa-pywb` is part of multiple stacks, all of which are defined in https://github.com/ukwa/ukwa-services/

+We run DEV, BETA and PROD swarms, with the latter two being public access.

 ### Deployment on the UKWA DEV Swarm for Integration Testing

 To deploy in a more realistic environment, the service can be deployed on the DEV Swarm at UKWA.